ghazi-naceur/data-highway/README.md

 spark {
-  app-name = your-app-name // The name you can give to your Spark app (you can change it as you want) master-url = "local[*]" // your spark app host (leave it as is) log-level = {
+  app-name = your-app-name // The name you can give to your Spark app (you can change it as you want) master-url = "local[*]" // your spark app host (leave it as is) generate-success-file = false // Specify if we want to generate a SUCCESS file after processing data or not log-level = {
     type = warn // The spark log level (supported values: info, warn and error) }